librity/nc_nomadcoin/README.md

 - Only bet what you can afford to loose.
 - Don't bet on anything you don't understand.
 - Don't bet on anything you haven't read the code.
-- Don't bet on new currencies if you don't undertand the problems they're trying to solve and what they're doing differently.
+- Don't bet on new currencies if you don't understand the problems they're trying to solve and what they're doing differently.
 - A blockchain is only as good as its dev community.